RonaRosal/Fertiliser_Problem/README.md

 # Fertiliser Problem
-Computes for the amount of fertiliser to be used.
+Computes for the amount of fertiliser to be used by a farmer.

 # Problem Description